20 Common Travel Scams and How You Can Avoid Them

 19. If It’s Too Good to Be True, It is

 If someone offers you a ride for a price that seems too good to be true, it is a scam.
 We’ve fallen for this travel scam ourselves.
-A tuk-tuk driver has asked us where we’re going, we answer and they give us a price that is way below the expected fee.
-Excited we say yes.
+A tuk-tuk driver asked us where we were going, and we answered.
+They gave us a price that was way below the expected fee.
+Excited, we say yes.

 How to Avoid the Too Good to be True Scam